Retro-Devils/WickedOS/README.md

 ## First Boot Setup

-- You need a keyboard and mouse plugged in.
+1.You need a keyboard and mouse plugged in.

-- Press and hold F5 press reboot the recovery .
+2.Press and hold F5 press reboot the recovery .

-- After reboot click "Install"
+3.After reboot click "Install"

-- Find /sdcard/Tools/TWRP/resizePI4.zip
+4.Find /sdcard/Tools/TWRP/resizePI4.zip

-- This is resizing your the image to your SD card size .
+5.This is resizing your the image to your SD card size .

-- Swipe to install wait then reboot to system ,
+6.Swipe to install wait then reboot to system ,

 ## F.A.Q